stealthcopter/wordpress-hacking/readme.md

 Some useful resources for hacking WordPress and it's plugins and themes.

+## Plugin

+I have written a plugin designed to help dyanamic analysis and hacking of WordPress plugins and themes, this can be found in the [plugin](https://github.com/stealthcopter/wordpress-hacking/tree/plugin) branch in this repo.

 ## Reports

 The reports directory contains a selection of my publicly disclosed vulnerability reports that were disclosed to bug bounty programs.
 I've tried to get a good cross-section of different vulnerability types.